How to Reduce Property Tax in Singapore

 • If you’re renovating your primary home, declare temporary owner-occupation for another property if eligibility criteria are met.

+This means that AV naturally reflects the property’s condition and appeal to tenants.
 If your unit is undergoing renovations, repairs, or is in visibly moderate condition, this can support a lower AV.
 For example, units with dated fittings or older infrastructure typically earn lower rent, while non-renovated properties often achieve lower rental valuations—even if well-located.

 4. Time Your Leasing Decisions Strategically